andrewbergsma/dotfiles-chezmoi/README.md

 Managed by [chezmoi](https://chezmoi.io/) — one branch, per-host theming via templates.

+> **Note:** This is a private repository.
+SSH keys must be configured on each machine.

 ## Visual Host Identification

 Each machine has a **distinct color theme** visible in: